 To be a good neighbor to the communities surrounding its facilities, Eucatex develops social initiatives and supports the development of local communities, with a priority placed on assisting NGOs that help children and teens.

-One of the main projects developed by Eucatex is the Environmental Education Program, which for more than a decade has already conducted over 680 visits and received over 22,000 visitors.
+One of the main projects developed by Eucatex is the Environmental Education Program, which for more than two decades has already conducted over 800 visits and received over 27,000 visitors.
 The program targets students at public schools located in the cities neighboring its forests to provide them with information on a variety of environmental topics, such as biodiversity, recycling, forest fires and soil conservation, while raising awareness on the importance of conserving natural resources.

 To be able to carry out these actions safely and comfortably and in a way that complies with its environmental policy, in 2000, the Company created a space to host the program’s educational activities called Casa da Natureza (Nature’s Home), which is located on the Santa Terezinha Farm in Bofete, São Paulo.
 The program has partnerships with the municipal governments of Bofete, Anhembi, Acaré, Salto and Botucatu and serves primarily teachers and students in public schools.
 Occasionally the program receives students from vocational programs and universities, employees and nature conservancy groups, such as the Boy and Girl Scouts and NGOs.